 His research focused on understanding nuclear structure and DNA organization in normal and cancer cells, as well as how androgens affect prostate growth and the function of genes.
 Among his many scientific achievements is the discovery of a nuclear scaffolding system, dubbed the “nuclear matrix,” where DNA synthesis occurs.
 Coffey also was part of a team that used a testicular cancer model to show that cancer cells exposed to heat are more responsive to anticancer drugs and radiation therapy.
 In addition, he was responsible for providing the groundwork for identifying telomerase abnormalities in prostate cancer, which led to the first prostate cancer gene therapy trials.

 Coffey also examined the shared traits between bacteria and cancer cells, particularly how they both rely on communication to survive and thrive within the body.
 His lab at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center worked on a stem cell model to explain why benign prostatic hyperplasia never develops to form prostate adenocarcinomas.
 Their research has shown that the stem cell model and the migration of replicated components into the upper epithelial compartment with the loss of genomic protection results in cancer, whereas in the benign disease, the replication is retained in the basal compartment that is protected.
 This discovery presented a new model for understanding prostate cancer.

-Throughout his career, Coffey has been an inspiring lecturer to students and faculty alike.
-He has published more than 290 research papers and served on the editorial board of twelve scientific journals including The Journal of Urology, Pharmacology and Therapeutics, Investigative Urology, Urologic Oncology, Urology, and the World Journal of Urology.
+Throughout his career, Coffey was an inspiring lecturer to students and faculty alike.
+He published more than 290 research papers and served on the editorial board of twelve scientific journals including The Journal of Urology, Pharmacology and Therapeutics, Investigative Urology, Urologic Oncology, Urology, and the World Journal of Urology.